AAAI-08: Mobile Robot Competition

 Category 1: Robotics and Creativity

-Exhibits are sought that look at the roles creativity plays in robotics.
+In this category, exhibits look at the roles creativity plays in robotics.
 The first role looks at research where robots display creativity.
 Such research often employs cognitive models and computation that explains or simulates creativity.
 The second role examples cases where creativity is combined with design and engineering to stimulate robotics research.
 Collaborations that involve people from diverse backgrounds often generate a creative synergy that stimulates breakthroughs.

 Examples include the following: